Reference this Baking with Yeast Guide whenever you work with baker’s yeast. I include practical answers to all of your common yeast questions.

 - Liquid in the dough was too hot, which killed the yeast.
 Start over with new dough.

 - Too much flour or sugar in the dough.
 Be mindful of your measurements and remember that it’s ok for dough to be a little sticky.
 Don’t over-flour.

 - Type of flour.
 Flours with higher protein content have superior dough (gluten) forming and rising properties.
 Here is more information on flour types.

 How Do I Knead Dough?

 Kneading dough is a common step in bread baking.
 You can knead dough with your hands or in a stand mixer.
 A stand mixer obviously makes the job shorter and easier, but kneading by hand is gratifying… and a great stress reliever too!
-You can watch me knead dough in my dinner rolls video.
+You can watch me knead dough in my chocolate sweet rolls video.
 Massage and stretch the dough with gentle motion.

 Kneading the dough serves a couple purposes.
 First, it incorporates air into the dough.
 It also encourages the proteins in the flour and moisture in the dough to link together, forming a strong gluten network which is essential for retaining the gas produced by the yeast.
 Gluten is what makes bread deliciously chewy.